Course overview

 13.00-14.00 – A tour of the DevOps organization

-• This is where DevOps started; by merging the teams working on development, maintenance, and operations.
-But today we’ve gone so much further, with fully cross-functional teams that have both responsibility and mandate for what they deliver.
+- This is where DevOps began; by merging the groups that worked with development, maintenance, and operation.
+But today, we’ve gone so much further, with fully cross-functional teams that have both responsibility and mandate for what they deliver.

 14.00-15.00 – A walk through DevOps ways of working

-• We learn that strict processes to be followed at all costs do not work in a DevOps organization.
-Instead, we work with more loosely connected ways of working, with each team adapting them to their needs.
-We travel to places like Lean and Agile and get inspired by mindsets and practices like focusing on creating a ‘flow’ using Scrum.
+- We are taught that strict processes that must be followed at all costs do not work in a DevOps organization.
+Instead, we work with more loosely cohesive ways of working, where each team adapts them to their needs.
+We travel to places like Lean and Agile and let ourselves be inspired by mindsets and methods such as focusing on creating a “flow” with the help of Scrum.

 15.00-15.15 – Afternoon break